+AP Music Theory (APMUSTHY)

+Course #: 02701 Credits:

+PEIMS #: A3150200 Grades: 11-12
-Board AP Music Theory exam.
-This course is designed to develop a student's ability to recognize, understand and describe the basic materials and processes of music that are heard or presented in a score.
-This course cannot be entered at mid-term.
-Students are expected to take the AP exam.

-Prerequisites: Teacher approval and ability to read music
+This course is designed to prepare students Board AP Music Theory exam.
+This course is develop a student's ability to recognize, ur describe the basic materials and processe heard or presented in a score.
+This course of mid-term.
+Students are expected to take the Prerequisites: Teacher approval and ability designed to aderstand and s of music that are cannot be entered at ne AP exam.